Tokenisation Algorithms

 Sentence

-Break on . ! ? — but guard against abbreviations (Dr., e.g.) that contain a full stop without ending a sentence.
-A small block-list of abbreviations handles most English cases.
+Break on . ! ? — but not apply to abbreviations (Dr., e.g.) that contain a full stop without ending a sentence.

 Sentence tokenise